When Photography meets Music

 But don’t take my word for it.

-Anyway, you’d think, having learned all I could and having not been fan back during the 80s, that the song in my head would go away.
+Anyway, you’d think, having learned all I could, that the song in my head would go away.
 But nope.
-Still it plays.
+Still, it plays.
 So much so I’ve actually stopped researching and reading and listening.
 Instead, I’ve played other songs and music that I love to sing. ( I mean warble, yodel, and waver for I can’t actually sing.)
 But no matter what I do, for almost a month, Benny still sings in my head.
 It’s been an irresistible call.

 “…But I want you to know…If I could fly…”

 I don’t know what sort of God Spot this is but so I’m listening.
 I do know Benny sang with fire, ash and a hint of wilding.
 He was a Scorpio and, if you believe in astrology, you know Scorpio men are fabulous.
-It has its own punch.
-He was born 4 miles from my mother’s people in Maryland.
+They have a special kind of punch.
+Benny was also born 4 miles from my mother’s people in Maryland, so maybe he’s somehow my “home folk.”
+The saddest of all is… he’s gone.
 He passed away at age 73 in 2020 on the day after my birthday.
-He had fought Parkinson’s disease for almost 20 years.
+He had performed through Parkinson’s disease for almost 20 years.

-Still, I don’t know why Benny Mardones is singing in my head.
+So, I don’t know why Benny Mardones is singing in my head.
 I don’t know why it seems he whispers “Purple Haze” with a laugh just over my left shoulder.
 Maybe he liked the color purple or maybe I’m imaging it.
-Nonetheless, all that I’ve learned has filled me with such sadness.
-Young Benny Mardones was an oddly sexy, beautiful creature that could have helped us, all of us, keep a grasp on the things that are getting lost in today’s culture.
+Nonetheless, all that I’ve learned has filled me with such overwhelming sadness.
+Young Benny Mardones was an oddly sexy, beautiful creature that could have helped us, all of us, keep a grasp on things that are getting lost in today’s culture.
 Things like kindness, hope, and strength.
 He might have helped make it cool to be proud of America.
-He might have been able to show us love and passion that wasn’t deleterious or detrimental yet no less powerful in its purity.
-I mourn what we all have lost.
+He might have been able to show us love and passion that wasn’t deleterious or detrimental yet is no less powerful in its purity.
+I mourn him for what we have all lost.

 So young Benny, I don’t know why you’re singing in my head.
 I don’t know if my poor brain is having a senior moment or if it’s connected to some spiritual speed-dial, but either way, I hear you.
 Maybe more people will hear you when they read this.
-I can’t say thank you.
+Since you’ve gone on ahead, I can’t say thank you.
 I can’t let you know how proud I am of you.
-I can’t say that it really bugs me that you got shafted, and we all got shafted.
-But I can help make old images clear and put you back on the internet.
+I can’t tell you that it really bugs me that you got shafted, and we all got shafted.
+But I can help make old images clear and help put you back on the internet.
 I can contribute that little bit so the world doesn’t forget you.
 But Benny? …I want YOU to know…I promise to play your music as long as I’m alive.

 Links to help you augment your Music Knowledge.